Our Mission and Guiding Principles

 1. Convening & Developing Community

-With an emphasis on centering disabled voices, we bring together thought leaders, advocates and policy makers to discuss and craft agendas that seek positive change for the disability community.
+With an emphasis on centering disabled voices, we bring together thought leaders, advocates, and policymakers to discuss and craft agendas that seek positive change for the disability community.
 We also develop opportunities and create space for new members to engage in these discussions.

 2. Innovation, Media & Technology